dalibo/emaj/docs/en/otherFunctions.rst

 .. _emaj_snap_group:

-Snap tables and sequences of a tables group
+Snap tables and sequences of a table group
 -------------------------------------------

 It may be useful to take images of all tables and sequences belonging to a group to be able to analyse their content or compare them.
 It is possible to dump to files all tables and sequences of a group with::